bchavan22/Business-Analytics-Project_1/README.md

 **Action Plans:**

-• I am planning to use Exploratory data analysis to measure a performance using very specific indicators.
+1. I am planning to use Exploratory data analysis to measure a performance using very specific indicators.

-o Sales by order ID of measure
+	1.1 Sales by order ID of measure

-o Order quantity by province measure
+	1.2 Order quantity by province measure

-o Order quantity Trend measure
+	1.3 Order quantity Trend measure

-o Sales by Top 5 Customers measure
+	1.4 Sales by Top 5 Customers measure

-• These outcomes will give us performance results and it is easy to compare with each other Stores aspects
+2. These outcomes will give us performance results and it is easy to compare with each other Stores aspects